Shipley Institute of Living Scale - 2 sils-2

 Since its original publication in 1940, the Shipley Institute of Living Scale has been widely used to assess cognitive functioning and impairment.
-Revised and restandardised, this enduring test continues to offer a brief yet robust measure of both crystallised and fluid intelligence—now with updated norms, an expanded age range that includes both children and adults (7 to 89 years), and a new, non-verbal Block Patterns scale.
+Revised and re-standardised, this enduring test continues to offer a brief yet robust measure of both crystallised and fluid intelligence—now with updated norms, an expanded age range, a nonverbal Block Patterns scale, and unlimited-use computer scoring.
 The Shipley-2 is an excellent choice whenever you need a quick estimate of cognitive ability.
-Brief and easily administered to individuals or groups, it is well suited to educational, clinical, rehabilitation, geriatric, neuropsychological, forensic and human resource applications.
+Brief and easily administered to individuals or groups, it is well suited to educational, clinical, rehabilitation, geriatric, neuropsychological, forensic, and human resource applications.

 A Brief Measure of Crystallised and Fluid Abilities